 Prayer is the fuel and foundation for everything we do.
-Our Up & Out Project uses individual and collective prayer to combat exploitation and trauma.
+Our Up & Out Project uses individual and collective prayer as a strategy to combat exploitation and trauma.

-Our holistic care projects create healing communities by restoring, reintegrating, and resourcing those who need healing.
+Our holistic care projects empower healing communities by restoring, reintegrating, and resourcing those who need healing.

 Love – We actively and unconditionally love others because God first loved us.

 Growth – We passionately pursue personal and organizational growth through continual improvement, rigorous assessment and on-going learning.

 Impact – We diligently pursue long term results over short term gains and prioritize opportunities that result in sustained transformation and multiplication.

 Integrity – We hold ourselves and each other accountable to consistently pursuing holiness and living with our words and actions aligned.

 Prayer and Worship – We tenaciously follow the leadership of God and build friendship with Him through prayer and worship.